 He wanted to be Willy Wonka.
 She wanted them to dress up as a couple.
 "Sonny and Cher," she said or "Johnny and Roseanne Cash."
 I don't think he understood.
 "But it would be so fun to be Willy Wonka," he said on the occasions when this came up in conversation.
 "Who should I be then?" she asked, "Who goes with Willy Wonka?"
 He did not have an answer.

 He went as Dracula, and I was a witch.
-It was not quite a couple but close enough to where I was happy but just far away enough from the truth.
+It was not quite a couple but close enough to where I was happy.
 It felt romantic to shop for Halloween costumes without the kids.
 I called my mother-in-law after we parted ways as I drove home “you will not believe how handsome your son is going to look in his costume.”
 I felt like things were going so well.
 I wanted to be in love and looked for every reason I could find.
 On this day, I was head over heels for Dracula.
 "You are the hottest Dracula ever," I said to him more than once.

 I am a creature of habit.
-Jay and I bought a treadmill before we had kids and I use it often.
-Jay and I did the same pattern for as long as I can remember in ten minute cycles: 4 minutes fast, 2 slow, 2 fast, 2 slow, repeat 4 times.
-I always have on headphones, I to listen podcasts, I sometimes pray when I am done and I usually have on out of style work out pants and/ or socks that don't match since no one is watching.
+Jay and I bought a treadmill before we had kids and we used it often.
+Jay and I did the same pattern in ten minute cycles: 4 minutes fast, 2 slow, 2 fast, 2 slow, repeat 4 times.
+I still stick to our 10 minute pattern, always have on headphones & listen to a podcast.
+I sometimes pray when I am done and I usually have on worn workout pants & mismatched socks since no one is watching.
 Well, that is, no one but Junebug and my dogs.
-She goes with me now, you see and usually my dogs hop along for the ride too.
+She goes with me now, and the dogs follow close behind.

 "I Was Walking Far From Home" by Iron & Wine